tkiruthika/SelfAssesment/Self-Assessment.md

 ## Team Strength

-The team strength i believe for the sucess of our project is all our team members played a all rounder roles. we didnt get stick to our roles only.
+The team strength I believe for the sucess of our project is all our team members played a all rounder role.
+We didnt get stick to one particular role that we chose to do.
 We worked with one another in each phase.

 # New Delhi Weather Machine Learning Model